 The DA-RT initiative sparked spirited debate in the field about the provision of data and code — but the same cannot be said for preregistration.
 Experiments are rarely preregistered.
 Of the roughly 2,552 experiments in our dataset, 5% are preregistered.
 Given that the use of experiments only began to take off in 2014, as shown in Figure 3, the proportion of preregistered experiments in the literature is understandably low.
 Fortunately, the trend is positive.
-Two journals of 26 with more than 5 published experiments had a preregistration percentage of over 30% in 2020 (see Figure A7).
+Two journals of 26 with more than 5 published experiments had a preregistration percentage of over 30% in 2020 (see Figure A8).
+While we do not take a position on whether all experiments should be preregistered, the percentages we identify should stimulate discussion on what the optimal percentage should be.

 Identifying whether an experiment had a corresponding preregistration report was at times difficult.
 Numerous experiments made no mention of their preregistration report in the manuscript despite having one listed in a repository.
 Locating it was also difficult given changing manuscript titles and authors.
 Their omission in the manuscript is likely due to the fact that many journal editors do not determine whether an experiment has a preregistration or pre-analysis plan or request their disclosure.

 The difficulty of matching an experiment with its preregistration report is far smaller than matching a manuscript to a concealed preregistration report.
 A unique and unanticipated problem we found were authors publishing a study where they omitted any reference to a preregistered experiment – ostensibly due to null findings.
-Byun, Kim, and Li (2021) use their survey data to make descriptive claims while failing to discuss the design or results of their experimental manipulation (Kim, Byun, and Li 2021).
+(56) use their survey data to make descriptive claims while failing to discuss the design or results of their experimental manipulation (57).
 It is not clear whether their results failed to further their own argument or were possibly disconfirmatory.
 In either situation, readers are not permitted to transparently evaluate the strength of their claims.

 Peer reviewers and readers of published works routinely examine whether a theory or explanation has appropriate evidence; whether the measurements are valid and reliable; whether the model has been appropriately specified.
-Here, we prompt referees and readers to also begin asking: (1) Are the replication materials on the Harvard Dataverse or some other reliable repository?
+Here, we prompt referees and readers to also begin asking: (1) Are the computational reproducibility materials on the Harvard Dataverse or some other reliable repository?
 (2) Is the paper computationally reproducible based on those materials?
 (3) If an experiment, was it preregistered?
 (4) Does the analysis in the experimental paper follow the preregistration plan and are deviations from that plan justified?
 We hope that evaluating scientific research in this manner will help move readers away from trusting research in the absence of open science practices to a more informed trust in their presence.

 5 Acknowledgements

-Both authors acknowledge support from the Australian Government Research Training Program Scholarship, the ANU Library, Taylor & Francis, and TeamViewer AG.
-Matthew Robertson acknowledges support from the Google Cloud Research Credits program (award GCP19980904), and a Victims of Communism Memorial Foundation fellowship.
+Both authors acknowledge support from the Australian Government Research Training Program Scholarship, the ANU Library, Taylor & Francis, TeamViewer AG, and the Google Cloud Research Credits program (award GCP19980904).
+We would like to thank those who provided us invaluable feedback at the New Approaches for the Improvement of Quantitative Analysis panel at the 2022 Midwest Political Science Association Conference.

+6 Data availability statement

+All code and non-copyright data necessary to computationally reproduce this manuscript may be found in its GitHub repository, preserved by Zenodo at https://doi.org/10.5281/zenodo.11171209.

-6 References
+7 References